Get started by searching below:

 Get a Free Case Review

-While lawsuit compensation varies for each case, birth injury settlements and verdicts average $1 million or more for families.
+Birth injury settlements and verdicts provide the financial support needed to care for children who suffered preventable harm.
+While compensation varies for each case, birth injury settlements average $1 million or more.

 Reported Minnesota birth injury settlements and verdicts include: